-At the conclusion of the inspection a poster was left with the acting manager to encourage staff to contact RQIA via Survey Monkey to provide their views on the quality of this service.
-At the time of issuing this report no staff views had been returned to RQIA via Survey Monkey.
+At the conclusion of the inspection a poster was left with the manager to encourage staff to contact RQIA via Survey Monkey to provide their views on the quality of this service.
+At the time of issuing this report one staff view had been returned to RQIA via Survey Monkey.